pyKurucz: A Pure Python Reimplementation of Kurucz ATLAS12 and SYNTHE for Stellar Spectrum Synthesis: AI usage disclosure

 \section{AI usage disclosure}

-A pure Python reimplementation of SYNTHE has been a long-standing aspiration in the stellar spectroscopy community --- discussed informally for decades --- but the software engineering effort has been prohibitive.
+A pure Python reimplementation of ATLAS12 and SYNTHE has been a long-standing aspiration in the stellar spectroscopy community --- discussed informally for decades --- but the software engineering effort has been prohibitive.
 The original Fortran is written in a pre-Fortran-77 style with fixed-format source, single-character variable names, pervasive use of computed GOTOs and EQUIVALENCE statements, and implicit typing throughout --- making it incompatible with modern \texttt{gfortran} without significant manual patching, and essentially unreadable without line-by-line consultation of Kurucz's own notes.
 The authors attempted this reimplementation repeatedly since the early days of large language models, but earlier models lacked the sustained context and code reasoning needed to navigate Kurucz's deeply interlinked subroutines.
-It was only with Anthropic's Claude Opus 4.6 (via Cursor) that the project became tractable --- though ``tractable'' still required extensive human guidance: approximately US\$2,000 in API tokens and several months of the authors' time directing, debugging, and validating the output.
-Every AI-generated routine was tested against the Fortran reference across 100 atmosphere models.
+It was only with Anthropic's Claude Opus 4.6 (via Cursor) that the project became tractable --- though ``tractable'' still required extensive human guidance: several thousand US dollars in API tokens and several months of the authors' time directing, debugging, and validating the output.
+Every AI-generated routine was tested against the Fortran reference, first at the subroutine level and then end-to-end across a grid of atmosphere models.
 We view this as a demonstration of AI-assisted scientific software preservation: not fully autonomous, but a qualitative leap in what is feasible for a small team tackling a large legacy codebase.